New Faculty Retreat FAQ

-NOTE: All bookings will be made through Corniche Travel on Pepperdine's campus and booking information will be provided to you.
+NOTE: All bookings will be made through Corniche Travel and booking information will be provided to you.
 Except in limited circumstances, we require participants to travel on the group airline, as this creates less work for the International Programs staff who are hosting our group.

 Can my spouse attend the retreat with me?
 What about other family members or friends?

 In addition to paying all expenses, the Center for Faith and Learning will also pay for spouses to participate in this trip.
 In order to utilize university resources responsibly, we ask for spouses to be full participants in the retreat and be fully present and invested in the experience.

 No other family or friends may attend.
 There is a strict no-child policy and we ask that children, relatives, or other friends or companions are not included in travel plans during the dates of the retreat.
 The only other invitees are spouses.